aws/aws-eks-best-practices/content/security/docs/index.md

 # Security Best Practices Guide for the Elastic Kubernetes Service (EKS)
 This guide provides advice about protecting information, systems, and assets that are reliant on EKS while delivering business value through risk assessments and mitigation strategies.
+The guidance herein is part of a series of best practices guides that AWS is publishing to help customers who are implementing EKS.
+Guides for performance, operational excellence, cost optimization, and reliability will be available in the coming months.

 ## How to use this guide
 This guide is meant for security practitioner who are responsible for implementing and monitoring the effectiveness of security controls for EKS clusters and the workloads they support.
 The guide is organized into different topic areas for easier consumption.
 Each topic starts with a brief overview, followed by a list of recommendations and best practices for securing your EKS clusters.
 The topics do not need to read in a particular order.